kcajheish/distributed-system-note/README.md

 # distributed-system-study-note

-Follow course, mit 6.824.
-Notes are taken from the lecture and design consideration for the lab.
+note on mit 6.824 and paper.